oktadev/okta-blog/_source/_posts/2022-07-21-jhipster-ci-cd.md

       - run:
           name: Publish Docker Image
           command: |
-            echo "$DOCKERHUB_PASS" | docker login -u your-dockerhub-username --password-stdin docker push $IMAGE_NAME
+            docker login -u your-dockerhub-username -p $DOCKERHUB_PASS
+            docker push $IMAGE_NAME
 ```

 Do the same updates to the `gateway/.circleci/config.yml` file.
+Be sure to replace `your-dockerhub-username` and set the correct `IMAGE_NAME`.

-To take advantage of the one-step Github integration of CircleCI, you need a [Github](https://github.com/signup) account.
-After signing in, create a new public repository `store`.
+To take advantage of the one-step GitHub integration of CircleCI, you need a [GitHub](https://github.com/signup) account.
+After signing in to GitHub, create a new public repository `store`.
 Follow the instructions to push the existing repository from your local using the command line.
 Do the same with the `gateway` project.

-[Sign up](https://circleci.com/integrations/github) at CircleCI with your Github account, and on the left menu choose **Projects**.
+[Sign up](https://circleci.com/integrations/github) at CircleCI with your GitHub account, and on the left menu choose **Projects**.
 Find the `store` project and click **Set Up Project**.
 Configure the project to **Use the `.circleci/config.yml` in my repo**.

 {% img blog/jhipster-ci-cd/circleci-project.png alt:"CircleCI project setup form" width:"450" %}{: .center-image }